What Is GameStonk (GameStop)?

 The two hedge funds that came to the limelight for shorting GME are Melvin Capital and Citron Research.

 Even though the funds communicated last week (Jan 27) to several media houses that are no longer short on the GME stock, investors believe that those media statements are false and they still have short positions.

-Theory is that the media statements aimed to take the heat off hedge funds so they can cover shorts at a lower price.
+The theory is that the media statements aimed to take the heat off hedge funds so they can cover shorts at a lower price.

 How BIG Was The SHORT?

 Insanely high, 140% of the available stock, according to some analysts!
 This level of shorting is just unprecedented.
-When redditors realized the precarious position of hedge funds, that they will have to buy back these many shares to close their short positions, they knew there is a huge potential for a ‘Short Squeeze’.
+When Redditors realized the precarious position of hedge funds, that they will have to buy back these many shares to close their short positions, they knew there is a huge potential for a ‘Short Squeeze’.